The Priority of Patience

 “One and the same.
 He heard about some padouk cabinets I recently acquired and thinks that they may have been made by the famous 18th-century cabinet maker Thomas Chippendale.
 If so, he wants to purchase them.”

 “Really!
-That ought to bring in a nice sum for the antique shop.
+That ought to bring in a large sum for the antique shop.
 Why, one of Chippendale’s cabinets sold for nearly three million pounds.”

 “Yeah, it’s quite impressive.
 If the deal does go through, it will be the biggest one I’ve ever made at Triple J’s.”

-“That’s amazing Jason.
+“That’s great Jason.
 I’ll be praying that the meeting is successful.”

 Whit now changed topics.
 “Are you sure then that you can handle Morrie and Suzu this morning, seeing as you have such an important meeting coming up?”
 Whit took another sip of coffee.

 “Got it.”
 Jason turned back to the food in front of him.
-Seeing that the bacon was done, he brought a red plate from his side on the counter to the stove and used metal tongs to place the strips on it.
+Seeing that the bacon was done, he picked up a red plate sitting on top of the counter next to the stove and used the metal tongs he was holding to place the bacon strips on it.

 “I know that.
 You usually take a quick shower anyway, so why would it—oh, I get it.
 This is not about the bus.
 You did not finish your science project, did you?”